Connect to share and comment

 “We request those foreign journalists who cover Afghanistan to stop promoting Taliban propaganda by giving credibility to their lies through sharing their tweets,” the opinion piece read.

-The Taliban have indeed been responsible for the deaths of thousands of Afghans.
+The Taliban have been responsible for the deaths of thousands of Afghans.
 The United Nations pegged them as causing the lion’s share of civilian deaths in Afghanistan last year.

 “By using twitter for spreading lies and propaganda, [the] Taliban do not become superior online,” the editorial continued.
 “Indeed it doesn't make a difference at all, for common Afghans, other than foreign journalists and Afghans living abroad.”